bibleexchange/courses/book-of-romans/001_doctrinal/600_grace-reigns-in-servants-of-righteousness.md

 <!--
 ===============================================================================
-The Believer’s situation is similar, but not exact.
-The Believer’s situation is similar in that in being crucified with Christ, he no longer contains that old life (2 Cor.
+The Believer&apos;s situation is similar, but not exact.
+The Believer&apos;s situation is similar in that in being crucified with Christ, he no longer contains that old life (2 Cor.
 4:7).
 All things have become new, as an infant child just born, perfect.
-The Believer’s situation extends beyond the condition of natural death in that he is dead to sin, but alive to righteousness.
+The Believer&apos;s situation extends beyond the condition of natural death in that he is dead to sin, but alive to righteousness.